pabitrarimal10/pabitrarimal-student/README.md

 # pabitrarimal-student
-This is my first git repository
+This is my first git repository.
+Author-Pabitra Rimal